-When you make the decision to stop smoking, your whole life changes.
-You feel different, look different and you have the ability to do more.
-After your body has recovered, you no longer feel out of breath after just a few minutes of physical exertion and you will be able to breathe easier as well.
-A full recovery from smoking and its detrimental effects is possible, but it will take time.
+When you decide to stop smoking, your whole life changes, you feel different, look different, and you can do more.
+After your body has recovered, you no longer feel out of breath after just a few minutes of physical exertion, and you will be able to breathe easier as well.
+A full recovery from smoking and its detrimental effects are possible, but it will take time.
 Let’s look at the kinds of changes you can expect to experience after you quit smoking.

 The reduced cravings mean that you won’t feel as anxious and that you will feel more in control of your body and mind.
 Without the cravings there to bother you, your mind will feel clearer, and you won’t feel like you need a cigarette to think and focus.

 Quitting smoking brings with it some almost instant benefits.
 You’ll feel less anxious, your heart rate will return to normal, and your blood pressure will go down to reasonable levels in just a few hours after you stop smoking.
 That’s because the majority of the nicotine has left your system by then, and your body will notice the difference.